What is a green card?

 USCIS will not notify the abusive relative of the application in order to keep the victim safe.
 (Full eligibility requirements are detailed on the USCIS website.)

 Under the U.S. “green card lottery” (officially known as the “Diversity Visa Lottery Program”), the U.S. government every year randomly selects up to 50,000 people from a pool of entries it receives from six geographic regions, such as Africa, Asia, and Oceania.
 Only people from countries that have had little immigration to the United States in the past — for example, Algeria, Lebanon, and Slovakia — may enter the lottery.
-(See the full list of countries whose citizens are eligible or ineligible for the 2020 lottery.)
 The share of green cards distributed to any one country is capped at 7%.

 Most lottery applicants live in their home countries at the time they cast their entries, but some already live in the United States under a different type of immigration status.

-Individuals who have physically lived in the United States — lawfully or unlawfully (meaning you were “undocumented”) — since January 1, 1972 may apply for a green card through a special process called “registry.”
+Individuals who have physically lived in the United States — lawfully or unlawfully (meaning you were “undocumented”) — since January 1, 1972 may apply for a permanent resident card through a special process called “registry.”

 To qualify for a green card through registry, the individual must meet all of the following criteria: